Caroline Kathrin Riedl

 Research Statement

 I am interested in the structure of nucleons and nuclei.
 Modern approaches to investigate nuclear structure involve transverse momentum dependent parton distribution functions (TMDs) and generalized parton distributions (GPDs).
-COMPASS at CERN collected TMD-related data in 2015 and 2018.
-The analysis of part of these data hints to a sign change between the Sivers TMD measured in Drell-Yan vs. that measured in semi-inclusive deep-inelastic scattering and grad students of our group currently analyze the full data set.
-The future sPHENIX data collected with transversely polarized proton beams will also allow for TMD-related studies.
-We will analyze these data while preparing the advent of the Electron Ion Collider, the future polarized electron-proton collider at BNL to start after 2030.
+COMPASS at CERN collected TMD-related Drell-Yan data in 2015 and 2018.
+The analysis of these data hints to a sign change between the Sivers TMD measured in Drell-Yan vs. that measured in semi-inclusive deep-inelastic scattering.
+In 2022, COMPASS collected semi-inclusive deep-inelastic scattering data on a transversely polarized deuteron target; these data will allow for better constraints of the transversity TDM PDF and the related tensor charge, a fundamental property of the nucleon.
+The sPHENIX 2024 data collected with transversely polarized proton beams also allows for TMD-related studies.
+Illinois students are analyzing the 2022 COMPASS and the 2024 sPHENIX data.
+In parallel, we prepare simulations and hardware for the ePIC experiment at the Electron Ion Collider, the future polarized electron-proton collider at BNL to start data taking in the mid-1930s.

 Some of my recent talks: